Eidolon: A Post-Quantum Signature Scheme Based on k-Colorability in the Age of Graph Neural Networks: Introduction

 \section{Introduction}

-With the rising threat of quantum computers to traditional cryptography, recent attention has focused on post-quantum cryptographic methods (PQC).
+With the rising threat of quantum computers to traditional cryptography, recent attention has focused on post-quantum cryptographic methods.
 Based on the current belief that there is no quantum speed-up for NP-complete problems, these problems are potentially a rich source of potential cryptosystems.
-In particular, in graph theory there are a number of problems which are known to be NP-complete such as homomorphism, $k$-colorability and hamiltonicity.
-In this paper, we study the application of the $k$-colorability problem to a post-quantum signature system.
+In particular, graph theory contains several NP-complete problems, including homomorphism, \(k\)-colorability, and Hamiltonicity.
+In this paper, we study the application of \(k\)-colorability to a post-quantum signature system.

-The $k$-colorability problem involves determining if the set of vertices of an undirected graph can be colored with $k$ colors such that no edge has the same color at both ends.
-This problem is known to be NP-complete.
-In this paper, we consider specifically the \emph{k-coloring} problem, where we seek a graph coloring with $k$ colors.
-This provides a witness for $k$-colorability and reduces directly to $k$-colorability, therefore this problem is NP-hard.

 When considering an NP-hard problem as the basis for a cryptosystem, care must be taken in the concrete realization of a particular instance.
 This is because many instances can be solved in acceptable time using heuristic algorithms.
-Indeed, a number of heuristics are available for minimal coloring and can quickly solve the problem for many graphs.
+Indeed, a number of heuristics are available for graph coloring and can quickly solve the problem for many graphs.

 In this regard, machine learning has emerged as a particular threat because of its ability to extract powerful heuristics directly from data.
-In this paper, we explore the issue of instance hardness for $k$-colorability, from both a theoretical and empirical perspective, to demonstrate the security of the system.
+In this paper, we explore the issue of instance hardness for \(k\)-colorability, from both a theoretical and empirical perspective, to demonstrate the security of the system.
 In \cite{SBK}, the authors demonstrate how graph neural networks can be used to solve combinatorial optimization problems.
 Their approach is broadly applicable to canonical NP-hard problems in the form of quadratic unconstrained binary optimization problems, such as maximum cut, minimum vertex cover, maximum independent set, as well as Ising spin glasses and higher-order generalizations thereof in the form of polynomial unconstrained binary optimization problems.